ntk148v/til/virtualization/README.md

 A user program executes a trap instruction, causing the CPU to switch to kernel mode and jump to the OS system call handler.
 After servicing the request, control returns to user mode.

-#### 2.2.2.
+#### 2.3.2.
 The classic "Trap-and-Emulate" model

 The classic solution is to **deprivilege** the guest OS.
 The hypervisor uses the CPU's protection mechanism to its advantage.

-1. The hypervisor runs in true Ring 0, with full hardaware control.
+1. The hypervisor runs in true Ring 0, with full hardware control.
 2. It forces the guest OS kernel to run in a less privileged ring.
 3. When the guest OS attempts a **privileged instruction**, it is no longer in Ring 0, so the CPU hardware triggers a **trap (an exception)** to the hypervisor.
 4. The hypervisor catches the trap, inspects the failed instruction, **emulates** the operation on behalf of the guest against its virtual state, and then returns control to the guest.